tidwall/gjson/README.md

 Prichard
 ```

+## Path Syntax

 A path is a series of keys separated by a dot.
 A key may contain special wildcard characters '\*' and '?'.
 To access an array value use the index as the key.
 To get the number of elements in an array or to access a child path, use the '#' character.
 The dot and wildcard characters can be escaped with '\'.

 ```
 {
   "name": {"first": "Tom", "last": "Anderson"},